Postgraduate Course in Data Protection and Information Security

 - Blockchain and latest technologies.

-Once you have passed the program, you will be awarded the degree of Curso de Postgrado en Protección de Datos y Seguridad de la Información, issued by Pompeu Fabra University.
+Once you have passed the program, you will be awarded the electronic degree (e-Título) for the Curso de Postgrado en Protección de Datos y Seguridad de la Información, issued by Pompeu Fabra University.

 Students receive interdisciplinary training given by lawyers and other law professionals from Pompeu Fabra University and experts in data protection, as well as in information and communication technology.